Have you ever been scolded by your parents for not sitting up straight when you were a child? They were on to something.

 What Is Good And Bad Posture When Lying?

-When lying down, you are aiming to keep your spine aligned, just as when sitting or standing.
+You aim to keep your spine aligned when lying down, just as when sitting or standing.
 Mattresses and pillows support the spine’s natural curves.

 Maintain a good posture by keeping your ‘spine in line’ while sitting with your feet up.